 Incorporating Patterns and Textures

-Taking on a 30-day drawing challenge is a great way to push yourself out of your comfort zone and improve your drawing skills.
-There are many different challenges available online, with prompts ranging from drawing animals to drawing your favorite foods.
-By committing to a daily drawing practice, you’ll be able to see improvement in your creativity and drawing skills.
+Taking on a 30 day drawing challenge is a fantastic way to really step up your game and push yourself to get more out of your drawing skills.
+There are loads of different challenges out there on the web, with prompts ranging from sketching animals to drawing your fave foods.
+By making a commitment to drawing every day, you’ll be amazed at how quickly you start to see improvements in your creativity and drawing skills.

 Stepping Out of Your Comfort Zone